Angle, Pembrokeshire

 Angle (Angl) is a village, parish and community on the southern side of the entrance to the Milford Haven Waterway in Pembrokeshire, Wales.
-The village school has closed, as have one of the two pubs, the village shop (with a post office) and St Mary's church.
+The village school has closed, as has the village shop (with a post office).
 There is a bus link to Pembroke railway station.

 The Sailors' Chapel, a Grade I listed building, is in the church graveyard.

 At Castle Farm, there is a Pele tower and above Castle Bay there are the remains of an Iron Age fort.
 On the headland there are visible remains of medieval strip farming.